BluetangAI/Bluetang/README.md

 ## Documentation

-Guides, tutorials and videos are being produced and added to the [GitHub Wiki](https://github.com/BluetangAI/BluetangAI/wiki).
+Guides, tutorials and videos are being produced and added to the [Documentation](https:/docs.bluetang.xyz).
 It currently is the official source of documentation.

 _Business Contact: info@Bluetang.xyz_